Coastal Science Campus: The blue whale skeleton

 The Blue Whale skeleton outside the Long Marine Laboratory of the University of California, Santa Cruz.

 The Blue whale skeleton, "Ms. Blue" is the largest blue whale skeleton displayed in the world and is one of four blue whale skeletons displayed in North America.
 The whale is 18 ft tall and 87 ft long, and was not fully grown when she washed ashore at Fiddlers Cove near Pescadero on September 6, 1979.
 Shortly after discovery, biologists and students from UC Santa Cruz began "flensing" (removing flesh and blubber) from the whale, with the whole process taking about a month to complete.
 Transported by helicopter and truck to the marine lab, the skeleton lay in a grassy field just downwind of lab buildings for over a year before being buried.
-Burying allowed nature’s decomposers to clean away the remaining tissue and oil that saturated the bones.
+Burying allowed nature's decomposers to clean away the remaining tissue and oil that saturated the bones.

 House finch nesting in a whale vertebra.

 In the summer of 1985, the bones were unearthed and reconstruction began.
 Frank Perry, a local geologist and museum specialist, was hired to clean the bones and mount them for display.
 Working with lab staff and specialists from the Santa Barbara Museum of Natural History and the California Academy of Science, they constructed a steel framework to support the bones and recreate the proper arch of the spine, a job completed in 1986.

 In 1999, the skeleton underwent a relocation and refurbishment.
 During the original recovery process in 1979, some bones were lost to the tides, crushed under the 100-ton weight of the carcass, or stolen from the beach by souvenir hunters.
 Dr. Dave Casper, UC Santa Cruz veterinarian, re-created the 60 lost bones by creating molds from bones loaned by other institutions, or by using similar structures in the existing skeleton.
 The flipper bones, originally pinned close to the body, are now deployed away from the ribs in a swimming position.

 Marine Protected Area

-Natural Bridges State Marine Reserve is a marine protected area off the coast of Long Marine Laboratory.
-Like an underwater park, this marine protected area aims to conserve ocean wildlife and marine ecosystems.
+Natural Bridges State Marine Reserve is a marine protected area off the coast from the Coastal Science Campus.
+Like an underwater park, the reserve aims to conserve ocean wildlife and marine ecosystems.
+It is one of a chain of state and federal marine protected areas off the coast of California.

 Desalination plant

-Due to the drought in Santa Cruz in the late 1970s the Soquel Creek Water District has agreed to split the bill with the city of Santa Cruz on a desalination plant.
-The city has not added to its water supply since that drought so the desalination plant would alleviate the threat of another drought.
-"Currently, work is being done to build a $4 million test desalination facility at the city's Long Marine Lab."
+Following multiple drought-induced water shortages, Soquel Creek Water District agreed to split the bill with the city of Santa Cruz Water Department to build a test desalination plant.
+Both water districts are dependent on local water sources, and a desalination plant was proposed as a way to help alleviate the threat of another drought.
+It was reported in 2007 that: "Currently, work is being done to build a $4 million test desalination facility at the city's Long Marine Lab."
+However, the test facility was never expanded into an operational plant.